PseudonymTim1/Unity-Developer-Console/README.md

 # Unity-Developer-Console
-A source engine inspired scriptable object based developer console for Unity originally made for one of my game prototypes, maybe will be updated in the future!
+A source engine inspired scriptable object based developer console for Unity originally made for one of my game prototypes, maybe will be updated more in the future!